Attorney Discusses Copyright and Trademark Valuation in a Montgomery County Divorce

 Patents, copyrights, trademarks – all of these forms of intellectual property hold a lot of weight in the modern business world.
 A single copyright in the right hands could be the key to launching ahead of all other competition, and many business partnerships are built on responsible and shared access to intellectual property.
 But when the business partners are also married, those invaluable deals can be put at risk in a divorce, and even an original idea can become subject to Pennsylvania property division laws.

 When working through a divorce, determining the value of a business comes down to the skill of your attorney who will place a monetary value on all its intellectual property.
 At the Law Offices of Sheryl R. Rentz, P.C., our Montgomery County family law team has spent decades investigating business assets, valuing marital property, and negotiating fair divorce agreements for our clients.
 Let us do the same for you.

 To get a free case evaluation from an experienced Montgomery County divorce attorney, call us at (610) 645-0100.

-When Is Intellectual Property Considered a Marital Asset?
+When Is Intellectual Property Considered a Marital Asset in Montgomery County?

 Intellectual property — including copyrights, patents, trademarks, and trade secrets — can be treated as marital assets if they were acquired during a marriage.
 Intellectual property is typically acquired alongside the launching of a family business and can range from original logos to patented software.
 If a couple launched a business together, such as one member handling production and the other handling marketing, then all assets related to the business can be subject to property division in a divorce.